Dmytr0K/Titanic-Rjevsky-edition/README.md

 # Titanic-Rjevsky-edition

-Please do not try to understand if you are not familiar with Rjevsky
+Please do not try to understand if you ain't familiar with Rjevsky